peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  fields: From, To, Cc, Bcc, Reply-To, Sender, Resent-To, Resent-From, Resent-Cc, Resent-Bcc, and Resent-Sender.
-If the header field exists, but has an invalid syntax, has no addresses, or appears more than once, this method will generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to
+If the header field exists, but has an invalid syntax, has no addresses, or appears more than once, this method will combine the addresses into one header field if possible (in the case of all fields given other than From and Sender), and otherwise generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to
  <code>me@[header-name]-address.invalid</code> as the address (a